eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_model_creation/manual_model_creation/_index.md

 {{% alert title="Note" %}}
 A _Vehicle Model_ should be defined in its own package.
 This makes it possible to distribute the _Vehicle Model_ later as a standalone package and to use it in different _Vehicle App_ projects.

 The creation of a new vehicle model is only required if the vehicle signals (like sensors and actuators) defined in the current version of the [COVESA Vehicle Signal Specification](https://covesa.github.io/vehicle_signal_specification/) (VSS) is not sufficient for the definition of your vehicle API.
-Otherwise you could use the default vehicle model we geneated for you, see [Python Vehicle Model](https://github.com/eclipse-velocitas/vehicle-model-python) and [C++ Vehicle Model](https://github.com/eclipse-velocitas/vehicle-model-cpp).
+Otherwise you could use the default vehicle model we already generated for you, see [Python Vehicle Model](https://github.com/eclipse-velocitas/vehicle-model-python) and [C++ Vehicle Model](https://github.com/eclipse-velocitas/vehicle-model-cpp).
 {{% /alert %}}

-## Prerequisites

-- [Visual Studio Code](https://code.visualstudio.com/) with the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) installed.
-For information on how to install extensions on Visual Studio Code, see [VS Code Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery).

 ## Create a Vehicle Model from VSS specification